korupso/OVinder/documents/sleep-reports.md

 ### 3/5
 **Description**
 I managed to wake up on time, but I was rather tired in the morning.
 The different alarm helps a lot.

+## 07.07.2020
+### 4/5
+**Description**
+I took Elvanse today, since I was rather tired after waking up.
+I got very alert and attentive about an hour later, which made working on this project pretty pleasant.